Species Introduction

 Acclimation Process

-Introducing your Altum Peruensis Angelfish to a new aquarium environment requires a careful acclimation process to minimize stress and ensure a smooth transition.
+Introducing your Altum Peruensis Angelfish to their new home requires a careful acclimation process to minimize stress and ensure a smooth transition.
 Begin by floating the sealed bag containing the fish in the aquarium for about 15-20 minutes to equalize the temperature.
-After this, gradually introduce small amounts of tank water into the bag every 5-10 minutes.
-This process should last for about an hour, allowing the fish to adjust to the new water parameters slowly.
-Once acclimated, gently release the fish into the aquarium using a net to avoid adding any transport water into the tank.
-It is essential to monitor the fish closely for the first few days to ensure they are adapting well to their new home.
+After this, gradually introduce small amounts of tank water into the bag every 5-10 minutes, allowing the fish to acclimate to the water parameters of their new environment.
+This process should take about an hour.
+Once acclimated, gently release the fish into the tank using a net to avoid adding any bag water, which may contain harmful substances.
+It is essential to monitor the fish closely during the first few days in their new home, observing their behavior and ensuring they are adjusting well.
+A proper acclimation process is vital for the health and well-being of your Altum angelfish, helping them thrive in their new aquatic environment.

 Long-term Care